-- As part of the proposal, eLINK will require applicants to map the location of the proposed project area. - Answers to each question is limited to 2,000 characters.
-The character limit in eLINK is not the same as Microsoft Word. - Proposals may include only one image to be submitted within their eLINK application.
-Only .jpg, .tiff, or .png file types are allowed.
-All other file types of images are not accessible to reviewers. - Proposals submitted must request state funds between \$25,001-\$250,000.
-Proposals submitted that do not fall within this dollar range will not be accepted.
-Proposals may receive partial funding based on eligibility or availability of funds.
-Prior to final selection, the Board may engage applicants to resolve questions or to discuss modifications to the project or funding request.
-Actual awards may be less than this minimum if proposals receive partial funding. - Proposals that do not comply with all proposal requirements will not be considered for funding, as provided below: - Components of the proposal are incomplete or missing; - o The match amount does not meet grant requirements; or - The minimum grant dollar amount is not met, or the maximum amount is exceeded.
+- Answers to each question are limited to 2,000 characters.
+The character limit in eLINK is not the same as Microsoft Word. - Proposals may include only one image attached to the eLINK application.
+Acceptable file types are .jpg, .jpeg, .gif, .png, and .tiff.
+All other file types (including .pdf) are not accepted by eLINK. - Nonprofit financial documents cannot be attached using eLINK.
+They must be sent via email to BWSR.grants@state.mn.us. - Proposals that do not comply with all proposal requirements will not be considered for funding, as provided below: - Components of the proposal are incomplete or missing; - \circ \quad The match amount does not meet grant requirements; or - The minimum grant dollar amount is not met, or the maximum amount is exceeded.